matt6gsr/nc-news-backend/README.md

 ## Hosting

-[Heroku](https://www.heroku.com) is a hosting website where projects like these can be uploaded; providing an enviroment outside of localhost to navigate the end points through your favorite web browser.
+[Heroku](https://www.heroku.com) is a hosting website where projects like these can be uploaded; providing an enviroment outside of localhost to navigate the end points through your favorite web browser via an internet connection.
 The database is not seeded on Heroku.
 This is done on [mLab](https://mlab.com/) and negates the need for the user to download and create a database locally.

 My API is availible via the link below:

 [heroku link here]()

-The mongoDB database seed is hosted at [mLab](https://mlab.com/).

 ## Acknowledgments